microsoft/InnerEye-DeepLearning/README.md

 **You are responsible for the performance, the necessary testing, and if needed any regulatory clearance for any of the models produced by this toolbox.**

+## Acknowledging usage of  Project InnerEye OSS tools:
+When using Project InnerEye OSS tools please acknowledge using the following wording:
+"This project used Microsoft Research's Project InnerEye open-source software tools (https://aka.ms/InnerEyeOSS)".

 ## Contact

 If you have any feature requests, or find issues in the code, please create an